rocky/python-uncompyle6/README.rst

-This program can't decompile Microsoft Windows EXE files created by Py2EXE_, although we can probably decompile the code after you extract the bytecode properly.
+This program can't decompile Microsoft Windows EXE files created by Py2EXE_, although we can probably decompile the code after you extract the bytecode properly. `Pydeinstaller <https://github.com/charles-dyfis-net/pydeinstaller>`_ may help with unpacking Pyinstaller bundlers.

 Handling pathologically long lists of expressions or statements is slow.
 We don't handle Cython_ or MicroPython which don't use bytecode.

 There are numerous bugs in decompilation.
 And that's true for every other CPython decompiler I have encountered, even the ones that